Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r34.21
+- Fixed the German "Noch" setting under "Lautstärke von Audiobenachrichtigungen".
+Should now be "Hoch".
+- Splitted the "Hostile > Units in combat > Announce enemies entering or leaving combat" setting into two: "Announce enemies entering combat" and "Announce enemies leaving combat".
+Please be aware that at the moment "Announce enemies leaving combat" is equivalent to enemies killed.
+There are other ways how enemies could leave combat.
+For example if you are running away and out of combat.
+Or in some boss fights, where enemies are disappearing.
+The addon can't that those cases.
+- Removed the "in combat" suffix from the "Announce relative number of enemies in combat" output.
+It's now just the number.
+- Fixed the broken "show tooltip for current loot item" key bind.
+- Fixed a bug in Core > Damage Meter that was breaking the menu.
+- Added some missing localizations for combat monitor menu strings.

 ## Changes in Sku r34.20
 - Fixed an issue with the calender leading to errors
 - Data for Core > Best in Slot updated to Pre Raid, T8, T9